technomancy/emacs-starter-kit/README.markdown

 ## Installation

-1. Install Emacs (at least version 22)
-   Use your package manager if you have one.
+1. Install GNU Emacs (at least version 22, 23 is preferred) Use your package manager if you have one.
    Otherwise, Mac users should get it [from Apple](http://www.apple.com/downloads/macosx/unix_open_source/carbonemacspackage.html).
    Windows users can get it [from GNU](http://ftp.gnu.org/gnu/emacs/windows/emacs-22.3-bin-i386.zip).
-2. Move the directory containing this file to ~/.emacs.d [1] (If you already have a directory at ~/.emacs.d move it out of the way and put this there instead.)
+2. Move the directory containing this file to ~/.emacs.d (If you already have a directory at ~/.emacs.d move it out of the way and put this there instead.)
 3. Launch Emacs!

-If you are missing some autoloads after an update (should manifest itself as "void function: foobar" errors) try M-x regen-autoloads.
+If you find yourself missing some autoloads after an update (which should manifest itself as "void function: foobar" errors) try M-x regen-autoloads.
+After some updates an M-x recompile-init will be necessary; this should be noted in the commit messages.

 If you want to keep your regular ~/.emacs.d in place and just launch a single instance using the starter kit, try the following invocation: